valentinitnelav/geobuffer/README.md

 R package that allows the possibility of creating **geodesic buffers** when the radius is given in metric units.
 A geodesic buffer is not affected by the distortions introduced by projected coordinate systems.

 In order to use `rgeos::gBuffer()` with a metric radius, one has to project the coordinates.
 Projecting and then applying `gBuffer` means actually producing **Euclidean** buffers as opposed to **Geodesic** ones.
-Euclidian buffers are affected by the distortions.
+Euclidian buffers are affected by distortions.

 <p float="left">
   <img src="https://i.stack.imgur.com/nr2bP.jpg" width="200" />